nikcleju/IT20162017/Lectures/03_SourceCoding.md

 3. Assign nodes in a certain order (e.g. descending probability)

 * Easy, standard procedure
-* Example: blackboard
+* Example: at blackboard

 ### Optimal codes

-* We want to minimize the **average length** of a code:
+* We want to **minimize the average length** of a code:
 $$\overline{l} = \sum_i p(s_i) l_i$$

-* But the lengths must obey the Kraft inequality (for uniquely decodable)
+* But the lengths must obey the Kraft inequality (for uniquely decodable), so:

 $$\begin{aligned} \textbf{minimize } &\sum_i p(s_i) l_i \\
 \textrm{subject to } &\sum_i D^{-l_i} \leq 1